Production3000/mvp3000esp/doc/helper_func.md

 #### <a name='LinkedList3100'></a>LinkedList3100

 Extends LinkedListNEW3000 with additional functionalities: adaptive growing of the list size.
-The list still defaults to not grow, the feature needs to be enabled explicitly.

 ##### Constructor

+* `LinkedListNEW3100()`: Initializes the linked list with adaptive growth enabled.
 * `LinkedListNEW3100(uint16_t size)`: Initializes the linked list with the specified initial maximum size.
+Adaptive growth needs to be explicitly enabled.

 ##### Methods